-Using standard concrete blocks – aka “Cinder Blocks” – the design is easily scale-able.
-Make it any size you want.
+Using standard concrete blocks – aka “Cinder Blocks” – the design is easily scaleable.
+Make your rotisserie BBQ pit any size you want.
 The blocks are found at most hardware stores (Home Depot, Lowes, etc.) but I was able to save money by buying “seconds” from a wholesale distributor at $2.00 apiece here in Ontario, Canada.

 Here are my rudimentary blueprints:

-We gave location quite a bit of thought before assembling the BBQ.
-Remember that it will be giving off a lot of smoke and heat once it’s fired up.
+We gave the location quite a bit of thought before assembling the rotisserie BBQ pit.
+Remember that the rotisserie BBQ pit will be giving off a lot of smoke and heat once it’s fired up.
 We chose a convenient spot that was a safe distance from trees and play areas.
 If you use an electric motor you will also want to be located near an outlet.

-As this is a pit BBQ we had to consider tree roots.
+As this is a rotisserie BBQ pit we had to consider tree roots.
 They are difficult to dig through (!) and also pose a fire hazard.
-The fire could get into the roots and smoulder underground for an extended time, making it’s way back to the tree eventually.
-I suggest having buckets of water around when the BBQ is fired-up… just in case.
+The fire could get into the roots and smoulder underground for an extended time, making its way back to the tree eventually.
+I suggest having buckets of water around when the BBQ pit is fired-up… just in case.

 To keep the soil in place we used 12″ strips of expanded metal held in place with 2 ft rebar stakes.
 We also added thin, flat rocks behind the metal screen – cause it just seemed like the right thing to do.